 Angels, elephants, lions, and moons mingle on the branches with a reindeer, a yak, and a yeti.
 Together, they honor Toronto’s multiculturalism and integrate the Christian traditions of my childhood with the religious and cultural pluralism that energize today.

-In addition to a tree rooted in the present and the past, festive details like colorful textiles that Grandma Raine crafted — place mats and Christmas tree skirts — brighten the living room.
+In addition to a tree rooted in the present and the past, festive details like colourful textiles that Grandma Raine crafted — place mats and Christmas tree skirts — brighten the living room.

 Also, two books that I received as presents in the 1970’s surface with the arrival of Christmastide.
 The first one is Christmas Stories Round the World, kindly given by my cousin Denise.